partigabor/aromatica-old/database/output/md/cassia_gen.md

 bibFile = "static/files/bibliography.json"
 +++

-The inner bark of Southeast Asian trees, related to cinnamon, see also Chinese cinnamon; Padang cinnamon; Saigon cinnamon; cinnamon.

-Cassia (*Cinnamomum cassia* (L.) J.Presl.) is a culinary and medicinal spice from the *Lauraceae* family,[^powo] originating in the region(s) of Southeast ChinaIt is used for its bark and fruit, primarily for flavor; diarrhea.
+The inner bark of Southeast Asian trees, related to cinnamon, see also Chinese cinnamon; Padang cinnamon; Saigon cinnamon; cinnamon.Cassia (*Cinnamomum cassia* (L.) J.Presl.) is a culinary and medicinal spice from the *Lauraceae* family,[^powo] originating in the region(s) of Southeast ChinaIt is used for its bark and fruit, primarily for flavor; diarrhea.
 Its aroma is described as pungent, cinnamon-like, with a heat index of 3.[^ucla_medicinal_2002]

 ### Quick names